 - Shape into a long, round tube about 2 inches thick and wrap in wax paper.
 Refrigerate for 30 minutes.

-- Meanwhile, preheat oven to 350 degrees.
+- Meanwhile, preheat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

 - Remove dough from refrigerator and unwrap.
 Using a sharp knife, slice dough into ¼ inch slices and place on lined baking sheet.

-- Bake for 10-12 minutes or until cookies barely begin to brown around edges.
-Remove from oven and allow to cool for 2-3 minutes before removing from sheet to cool completely.
+- Bake for about 10-12 minutes, or until cookies barely begin to brown around edges.
+Remove from oven and allow to cool for 2-3 minutes before transferring to a cooling rack to cool completely to room temperature.

 Equipment Recommendations